 For programs, courses, or combination of courses that require I-20 documentation, please ensure that you adhere to appropriate deadlines to submit application and immigration related materials:

 |If your course begins on:||Your complete application and immigration-related materials must be received by:|

-Immigration rules allow visitors on a tourist Visa (B-2 or Visa waiver program (VWT)), who are coming to the U.S. primarily for tourism to take a short course of study which is not for credit and is less than 18 hours per week.
+Immigration rules allow visitors on a tourist visa (B-2 or Visa Waiver Program (VWP)), who are coming to the U.S. primarily for tourism to take a short course of study which is not for credit and is less than 18 hours per week.
 A consular officer will determine the Visa that may be appropriate based on the purpose of a visitor’s travel and supporting documentation.

-IMPORTANT: If your enrollment is full-time - meets in excess of 18 hours per week - do not enter the U.S. as a tourist (e.g. B-2 or Visa waiver program).
-If you enter the country in the wrong status, you may be detained at the point of entry or risk future entry attempts into the country.
+IMPORTANT: If your enrollment is full-time, meets in excess of 18 hours per week, do not enter the U.S. as a tourist (e.g. B-2 or Visa Waiver Program).
+If you enter the country in the wrong status, you may be detained at the Port of Entry or risk future entry attempts into the country.

 PLEASE NOTE: U.S. CONSULATE VISA PROCESSING AND VISA APPOINTMENT WAIT TIMES CAN BE LENGTHY.
 PLEASE ALLOW ADEQUATE TIME FOR PROCESSING.